 The two, at each other’s throats, look over to the kitchen’s direction alongside Chaos, who is more than pleased to see one of his most relaxed and fun minions reappear.

 “What could it be, dearest Chill Out Minion?
 Could it be, indeed, that you have some easy solution to this issue?”
 The High Overlord and He That Vacations in Hell asks with a gentle smile.

 Chill Out Minion shrugs— for he is the sort that will never directly oppose someone, and is always for the most well-intentioned, but evasively-worded advices.
-“I mean, I’m just Chill Out Minion, so ya knoooow.
-But hey, maybe instead of fighting, we could find a way to get The Knights, and use some of the less intense substances for a good purpose.”
+“I mean, I’m just Chill Out Minion, so ya knoooow… but hey, maybe instead of fighting, we could find a way to get The Knights, and use some of the less intense substances for a good purpose.”
 He says this in the same way a cicada would during the hottest, laziest time of a Summer’s day: without direction, but altogether pleasant.